django-cms/django-cms/docs/how_to/menus.rst

     menu_pool.register_menu(TestMenu)

-.. note:: Up to version 3.1 the module was named ``menu.py``, please
+.. note:: Up to version 3.1 this module was named ``menu.py``.
+Please
           update your existing modules to the new naming convention.
           Support for the old name will be removed in version 3.4.

-If you refresh a page you should now see the menu entries from above.
+If you refresh a page you should now see the menu entries above.
-The get_nodes function should return a list of :class:`NavigationNode <menus.base.NavigationNode>` instances.
+The ``get_nodes`` function should return a list of :class:`NavigationNode <menus.base.NavigationNode>` instances.
 A :class:`NavigationNode` takes the following arguments:

 ``title``
-  What the menu entry should read as
+  Text for the menu node

 ``url``
-  Link if menu entry is clicked.
+  URL for the menu node link

 ``id``
-  A unique id for this menu.
+  A unique id for this menu

 ``parent_id=None``
-  If this is a child of another node supply the id of the parent here.
+  If this is a child of another node, supply the id of the parent here.

 ``parent_namespace=None``
   If the parent node is not from this menu you can give it the parent namespace.
 The namespace is the name of the class.
-In the above example that would be: "TestMenu"
+In the above example that would be: ``TestMenu``

 ``attr=None``
-  A dictionary of additional attributes you may want to use in a modifier or in the template.
+  A dictionary of additional attributes you may want to use in a modifier or in the template

 ``visible=True``
-  Whether or not this menu item should be visible.
+  Whether or not this menu item should be visible

 Additionally, each :class:`NavigationNode` provides a number of methods which are detailed in the :class:`NavigationNode <menus.base.NavigationNode>` API references.

-Customize menus at runtime
+Customise menus at runtime
 ==========================

-To adapt your menus according to request dependent conditions (say: anonymous / logged in user), you can use `Navigation Modifiers`_  or you can leverage existing ones.
+To adapt your menus according to request dependent conditions (say: anonymous/logged in user), you can use `Navigation Modifiers`_ or you can make use of existing ones.

-For example it's possible to add ``{'visible_for_anonymous': False}`` / ``{'visible_for_authenticated': False}`` attributes recognized by the django CMS core ``AuthVisibility`` modifier.
+For example it's possible to add ``{'visible_for_anonymous':
+False}``/``{'visible_for_authenticated': False}`` attributes recognised by the django CMS core ``AuthVisibility`` modifier.

 Complete example::